TokenTiming: A Dynamic Alignment Method for Universal Speculative Decoding Model Pairs: Experiments

 \end{minipage}

-\end{figure*} The results unequivocally demonstrate the superior performance of our proposed TokenTiming algorithm.
+\end{figure*} The results demonstrate the superior performance of our proposed TokenTiming algorithm.
 Across all tested target models, TokenTiming consistently achieves a higher speedup than both the AR baseline and the TLI method.
-For instance, when accelerating the Qwen3-32B model, TokenTiming achieves a remarkable speedup of up to 1.57x (using the Qwen3-0.6B draft model), which is a significant improvement over the maximum speedup of 1.33x achieved by TLI.
-Similarly, for the DeepSeek-R1-Distill-Llama-70B model, TokenTiming reaches a speedup of 1.45x, whereas TLI's peak performance is capped at 1.09x.
+For instance, when accelerating the Qwen3-32B model, TokenTiming achieves a remarkable speedup of up to 1.57$\times$ (using the Qwen3-0.6B draft model), which is a significant improvement over the maximum speedup of 1.33$\times$ achieved by TLI.
+Similarly, for the DeepSeek-R1-Distill-Llama-70B model, TokenTiming reaches a speedup of 1.45$\times$, whereas TLI's peak performance is capped at 1.09$\times$.
 Furthermore, the analysis highlights the critical role of draft model selection in speculative decoding.
 Our results indicate that TokenTiming is highly effective at leveraging different draft models to maximize performance.
-For example, with the Llama-3.1-70B target, TokenTiming paired with opt-350m yields a 1.32x speedup.
-For the phi-4 model, TokenTiming achieves its peak performance of 1.54x speedup with the Qwen2.5-0.5B draft model, again substantially outperforming TLI's best result of 1.37x.
+For example, with the Llama-3.1-70B target, TokenTiming paired with OPT-350M yields a 1.32$\times$ speedup.
+For the Phi-4 model, TokenTiming achieves its peak performance of 1.54$\times$ speedup with the Qwen2.5-0.5B draft model, again substantially outperforming TLI's best result of 1.37$\times$.

-This enhanced speedup is often correlated with a robust token acceptance rate.
-In many configurations, TokenTiming not only delivers higher TPS but also maintains a competitive or even higher acceptance rate than TLI.
+This enhanced speedup is often correlated with a robust token accept rate.
+In many configurations, TokenTiming not only delivers higher TPS but also maintains a competitive or even higher accept rate than TLI.
 This suggests that TokenTiming's mechanism is more efficient at generating candidate sequences that are accepted by the target model, leading to more effective acceleration.